Inaugural concert to feature Toby Keith, Jennifer Holliday

 - Why Portland and not Seattle gets pummeled with snow

+Holliday, best known for her Tony-winning role in “Dreamgirls” on Broadway, faced an immediate and angry backlash to her decision from critics urging a boycott of her music, calling her an “Uncle Tom,” saying her career was over and even suggesting she take her own life.

+“It just really made my heart drop to my feet,” Holliday said.
+“How could I have this much hate spewing at me, and I haven’t even done anything?
+I guess it’s not like those old days when political views were your own and you had freedom of speech. … We live in a different time now and a decision to go and do something for America is not so clear-cut anymore.”

-The celebrity wattage for Trump’s inaugural festivities doesn’t rival that of Barack Obama’s inaugurations, which attracted A-listers including Beyonce, Bruce Springsteen, U2, Alicia Keyes, Kelly Clarkson, Eva Longoria and Jennifer Hudson, among others.
+The celebrity wattage for Trump’s inaugural festivities doesn’t rival that of Barack Obama’s inaugurations, which attracted top names including Beyonce, Bruce Springsteen, U2, Alicia Keys, Kelly Clarkson, Eva Longoria and Jennifer Hudson, among others.
 But Trump has insisted that’s how he wants it, saying the swearing-in festivities should be about the people not the elites.

-Holliday is best known for her Tony-winning role in “Dreamgirls” on Broadway.
 Greenwood, whose signature song is “God Bless the U.S.A.,” has performed for past GOP presidential inaugurals.
 Voight has been a vocal Trump supporter.

-Several prominent entertainers have declined invitations to perform at the Trump inaugural.

 Those set to perform at Trump’s Jan.
 20 swearing-in ceremony include singer Jackie Evancho, the Radio City Rockettes and the Mormon Tabernacle Choir.